arifarman02/Algorithms/README.md

 # Algorithms
-Collection of algorithms written in python for personal practice
+Collection of algorithms written in python for practice.
-<br />What the description says